The Freedom of Information Act Reference Guide

 (8) Information relating to the supervision of financial institutions; and

 (9) Geological information on wells.

-You may file an administrative appeal within 20 working days of receiving our response to your request.
-You may disagree with our decision to withhold records or you may believe that there are additional records we failed to locate.
-You may also file an appeal if we have denied your request for expedited processing or a fee waiver, or if you disagree with the fee category in which we placed you.
-All appeals must be made in writing and addressed to:
+If you disagree with our decision to redact or withhold records, or you believe there are additional records we failed to locate, you may file an administrative appeal within 90 calendar days of the date of the Commission’s written response to you.
+You may also file an appeal within the same timeframe if we have denied your request for expedited processing or a fee waiver, or if you disagree with the fee category in which we placed you.
+All appeals must be made in writing and sent to:

 Occupational Safety and Health Review Commission